-- 5. When you are finished, click Apply. - 6.
-Click OK to save your changes and exit the Properties dialog box.
+6. Click OK to save your changes and exit the Properties dialog box.

 Note: With T-Server for Avaya Communication Manager, you can use RequestRouteCall with RouteTypeOverwriteDNIS to initiate the playing of DTMF tones.
-This is done through the use of another intermediate DN (typically, an announcement port configured to give the silence treatment), to which the call is routed.
-When the call is established on this DN, T-Server requests that the digits sent in the DNIS field of the TRequestRouteCall be played via the ASAI-send-DTMF-single procedure.
+This is done through the use of another intermediate DN (typically, an announcement port configured to give the silent treatment), to which the call is routed.
+When the call is established on this DN, T-Server requests that the digits sent in the DNIS field of the TRequestRouteCall be played by using the ASAI-send-DTMF-single procedure.

-ISCC/COF Feature
+ISCC/Call Overflow Feature